ChristinaLK/jekyll-now/experience.md

 <img class="logos" src="../images/logos/linux-mac-windows.jpg">
 </center>

-* where conversationally proficient means "knows enough to adapt examples to most purposes and given 1-2 months of using the tool, would be a near-expert
+* where conversationally proficient means "can use for basic (and some intermediate) use cases and (more importantly) knows enough about how the tool works to teach myself more about it when needed."

 [chtc]: http://chtc.cs.wisc.edu/
 [carpentries]: https://carpentries.org/